*2 mins read

 “According to research, the USA breakfast cereal demand is valued at USD 18.2 billion in 2025 and is expected to grow to reach USD 26.7 billion by 2035, with a CAGR of 3.9% (Future Market Insights).”

 There are only a few cereal brands that have managed to make a mascot that has created a buzz among people.
 Honey Smacks was the first one to come up with a mascot that shaped their entire product’s identity.
-Choosing the Frog as the face of the Honey Smacks cereal box was the best decision, as it became one of the most recognizable packaging designs.
+Choosing the Frog as the face of the Honey Smacks cereal frog box was the best decision, as it became one of the most recognizable packaging designs.

 James Mackey was the great Executive Art Director who drew the Dig’Em Frog straight from his imagination.
 It became a hit because people love the fun-loving frog.
 If you look at vintage cereal box designs, you will find out why Dig’Em became so popular.
 Kids love seeing those bright colors with the lively frog.
 Seeing such cereal boxes made them look exciting, which makes the buying experience even more pleasurable.

-Dig’Em proves how a well-designed character can make the product look appealing and strengthen brand identity.
 It’s a huge deal for packaging and printing companies like ColorWing, and we are striving to come up with packaging designs that make shoppers remember your brand for a long time.
 Many people still say things like, “At dawn we ate Sugar Smacks,” because these boxes have left a lasting emotional mark on them.

 Why the Frog Box Design Stood Out?

-As we already know, the U.S. cereal aisle generates billions of sales every year.
-Therefore, brands have always fought to create packaging that demands attention.
-Honey Smacks did just that.
+U.S cereal aisles in the retail environment generate billions of sales every year.
+Therefore, different brands have always fought to catch customers’ attention with their cereal boxes.
+Honey Smacks has won that war by doing just that.
 But the mascot alone wasn’t just the winning move for them; it's his entire visual style that made him this popular.
-A cereal with a frog on the box looks eye catching and energetic, which is why customers consider it to be the perfect way to start their daily morning routines.

 When Dig’Em first appeared on the front of the box, it became an instant sensation.
 He instantly owned the shelf space with his oversized grin, the baseball cap, and cute pose.
 The frog brought consistency to the cereal box packaging.
 You can look through the old pictures of cereal boxes or scroll through modern photos of cereal boxes.
 Dig’Em stands out in both eras.
 Kids recognized him even from afar.